 Join us for a survey course in lighting, with an emphasis on lighting for headshots.
 Discussed will be Quality of Light, how to recognize it, and how to control and modify it.
 We’ll start with available light, how to control it with reflectors, and how to augment it with camera flash.

-Then we will discuss how to take complete control of the lighting with studio grade lighting.
-Revisiting Quality of Light, discussing the size of the light, the direction of the light, and the color of the light, several multiple light setups will be demonstrated.
+Then we will discuss how to take complete control of the lighting with studio grade lighting, revisiting Quality of Light, discussing the size of the light, the direction of the light, and the color of the light.
 Starting with one light, then adding a second, then third, to achieve just the look you want.

 The beauty of using studio flash is once you find the look or looks you like, they are repeatable.
 Instead of worrying about lighting you can concentrate on posing and expressions.
 So, the next time a portrait opportunity comes along requiring studio lighting, instead of declining saying “I’m an available light photographer”, say “Great, lets schedule a date”.